 9. A commitment should be made by the hospital to provide adequate technological resources and support staff for advanced neuromonitoring (i.e. continuous EEG monitoring, ICP and brain tissue oxygen monitors, hypothermia devices, multimodality data management systems, transcranial Doppler).
 This is what makes the neuro-ICU special.

 10. Finally, it has long been said that “hospitals are essentially turning into big ICUs.”
 This may never actually be the case, but it is true that well-integrated care delivery teams on the hospital floor can promote patient stability after transfer from the ICU, lead to the more widespread adoption of best medical practices, and facilitate discharge planning for rehabilitation.
 Neurontensivists can improve outcomes for patients discharged from the ICU and supplement their practice by creating or covering a “neurohospitalist” service which covers floor and step-down patients, runs interdisciplinary rounds on the floor, provides hospital consultations, and covers the emergency room.

-Morbidity and Mortality Review (M&M) in the ICUBack to top
+Morbidity and Mortality Review (M&M) in the ICU

 Nighttime Intensivist Staffing